tcartwright/tcdbtools/docs/Get-DBInClauseString.md

 Creates the string representation of the parameters that can be used with an IN clause.

 ## Syntax
-    Get-InClauseString
+    Get-DBInClauseString
         [-parameters] <SqlParameter[]>
         [[-delimiter] <String>]
         [<CommonParameters>]

 ## Parameters
     -parameters <SqlParameter[]>
-        The IN clause parameters created by using Get-InClauseParams.
+        The IN clause parameters created by using Get-DBInClauseParams.

         Required?                    true
         Position?
 1